Bill Lewis: 1970s

+From 1968 to 1975 he worked in a warehouse at Pricerite Supermarket.

-He spent a year unloading trucks in Cheeseman department store in Maidstone, then in 1976 he had a nervous breakdown, attempted suicide and spent three months in Crossfield psychiatric ward, West Malling.
+He spent a year unloading trucks for Cheesman's department store in Maidstone, then in 1976 he had a nervous breakdown, attempted suicide and spent three months in Crossfield psychiatric ward, West Malling.
 1977–1978, he studied Foundation Art at Medway College of Art and Design, at the same time as Childish and Thomas von Üricht, another future Stuckist.

 In 1979, his interest in Berlin Cabaret, combined with the current punk culture, led him to joining up with Childish, Charles Thomson, Sexton Ming, Rob Earl and Miriam Carney to found the anarchic poetry performance group, The Medway Poets, which he named.
 The group performed in colleges, pubs and festivals, including the international Cambridge Poetry Festival in 1981.
 It was the subject of a TV South documentary the following year.
 In Lewis's performances, he "jumped on a chair, threw his arms wide (at least once hitting his head on the ceiling)."

 1980s

 In 1980, he had a show of paintings at Peter Waite's Rochester Pottery Gallery, as did Thomson, Childish, Sanchia Lewis (no relation) and Sexton Ming, the last two also founder members of the Stuckist group.

-1978–82 he was the CSSD Porter at West Kent General Hospital, which provided subject matter for many of his poems at the time.
+1978–82 he was the CSSD Technician at West Kent General Hospital, which provided subject matter for many of his poems at the time.
 He knew Tracey Emin and helped edit her short stories for her first book, Six Turkish Tales (Hangman books 1987).
-Since 1982, he has been a full-time artist (though he gave up visual art at this time) with "occasional forays into tomato picking".
+Since 1982, he has been a full-time artist (though he gave up visual art at this time and concentrated on his writing) with "occasional forays into tomato picking".
 In 1985, he was appointed as the first writer-in-residence at the Brighton Festival.

 During this time he performed at the Kent Literature Festival in Folkestone.
 His first major collection of poems Rage without Anger was published during this period.

 He read and published work on the theme of Human Rights.
 His poem "Red Guitar" dedicated to the murdered Chilean songwriter Victor Jara, was published in Chilean journals in England and translated into Spanish and published in an underground magazine in Chile.

 In 1989 the Nicaraguan poet and storyteller Carlos Rigby invited Lewis to Nicaragua, suggesting he would find the revolution receptive to his poetry.
 Lewis, with his wife Ann, embarked on a three-month stay in that country.
 Lewis carried out a series of poetry readings there.
 Much of his experiences from this journey were later explored in his book The Book of Misplaced but Imperishable Names.